Ecstasy1857/prevaling-wage-case-generator/README.md

   # How to approach your search?

   PWD numbers has format P-100-21184-333444 where P-100 is static,  21184 is the date your request was submitted in julian calendar, 333444 is the random number.
+  1. You need to first identify the date on which your request was submitted.
+If possible get the approxiate time like morning, evening, etc.
+  2. Get any existing PWD number nearer to your date.
+With this it will become easier to search your case number.
+  3.